damirgros/chaton/README.md

 # ChatON - A Social Media Website

 Welcome to chatON, a social media platform that allows users to connect, share posts, and engage with the community.
-This README provides an overview of the project, setup instructions, and details about the various components of the application.
+This README provides an overview of the project, and details about the various components of the application.

 ## Table of Contents